 (e) whether in the opinion of the auditor the trust account is, and has been during the period of the audit, in order or otherwise;

-(f) any matter or thing in relation to the trust account that should in the opinion of the auditor be communicated to the Board.
+(f) any matter or thing in relation to the trust account that should in the opinion of the auditor be communicated to the Commissioner.

 [Regulation 10K inserted in Gazette 13 Aug 2002 p.
-4162.]
+4162; amended in Gazette 30 Jun 2011 p.
+2660.]

 10L.
 Obligation of auditor to disclose certain information

-An auditor must disclose to the Board —
+An auditor must disclose to the Commissioner —

 (a) any close relationship by blood or marriage that he or she has with a dealer whose trust accounts the auditor has been appointed to audit; or